For all KAUST community members

 One of the most common frustrations in Teams is that when you are sharing content, it can be difficult to keep the shared content, participant videos, and the chat all comfortably visible on one screen.

-Unfortunately, this is largely a limitation of the current Teams experience on a single monitor rather than something you are doing wrong.
+This is largely a limitation of the current Teams experience on a single monitor rather than something you are doing wrong.

 The meeting chat is useful for questions, links, and quick feedback during a session.